 Culinary Uses for Calendula

 Its flowers have been used to give cheese a yellow color.

 This herb is an emollient and can help to moisturize dry skin.
 It also contains carotenoids which nourish the skin.

-An interesting benefit of it’s flowers: it is very beneficial in getting rid of an oily complexion naturally.
-Make an infusion of fresh calendula flowers and applied to the skin at least once a day and allowed to remain for 10 minutes before washing it off.
+An interesting benefit of calendula flowers: it is very beneficial in getting rid of an oily complexion naturally.
+Make an infusion of fresh calendula flowers and apply to the skin at least once a day and allow to remain for 10 minutes before washing it off.

 Using Calendula for Wellness

 The most popular medicinal use is in treating irritated membrane conditions.
 During the Civil War, doctors used the leaves to treat open wounds on the battlefield.
 The flower is among the most soothing of herbs for salves.
 For soothing children’s skin, herbalist Aviva Romm, author of Natural Healing for Babies and Children, uses it along with chickweed leaf, plantain leaf, comfrey leaf, and chamomile flower.
 One study of calendula for wounds showed that it noticeably stimulates physiological regeneration and skin healing.

 From abrasions to athlete’s foot, calendula salve dabbed on injured skin will hurt less and heal faster.

 Diluted tincture applied topically heals venous leg ulcers 4 times faster than placebo.

 tincture: 1.5-3 mL of a 1:5 tincture 3x/day

 - Calendula is regarded as safe.
 However, persons with allergies to other members of the Asteraceae family (such as feverfew, chamomile, or Echinacea species) should exercise caution, as allergic cross-reactivity to Asteraceae plants is common.

 “The Marigold which goes to bed with the sun, And with him rises, weeping.”